-The Urban Reserve in Burlington, Vermont's Waterfront district is the latest incarnation of a property that was once at the industrial center of the city’s busy port.
-Beginning in the 1850s, lumber yards, train companies, power generating plants, and water pumping facilities set up operations along the Lake Champlain shore, inhabiting land that had been created by filling the lake's edge with sand excavated from nearby dunes.
+Bottom: Contemporary photo of the same spotBeginning in the 1850s, lumber yards, train companies, power generating plants and water pumping facilities set up operations along the shore, inhabiting land created by filling the lake shore with sand excavated from the nearby dunes.
 When lumber profits waned in the early 20th century, the petroleum industry largely took over this portion of the shore.
 Tanks and bollards became flagships of the Waterfront skyline.
 As industrial transportation shifted from the lake to the roads, the structures on the Urban Reserve were gradually dismantled and removed.
-The current Reserve is located north of the Burlington Sailing Center and south of North Beach.
+The Reserve is located in Burlington, Vermont north of the Burlington Sailing Center and south of North Beach.

 Since the removal of the industrial structures that once comprised the skyline of the Burlington Waterfront, portions of the Urban Reserve have developed into ecosystems that take advantage of the varying site criteria.
-From brush-hogged power line corridors to majestic pitch pines on the eastern hills, the Urban Reserve has the potential to showcase unique lakeside environments that are accessible and inviting to the public.
+From brush-hogged power line corridors to the majestic pitch pines on the eastern hills, the Urban Reserve has the potential to showcase unique lakeside environments that are accessible and inviting to the public.
 Soil types, local hydrology, disturbance, seed source and site-specific shading dictate the type of ecosystems found on the Urban Reserve.

 Abundant in several areas of the waterfront, Poison Ivy (Toxicodendron radicans) is a three-leaved plant that grows as a trailing vine, climbing vine or sometimes a shrub.
 Perhaps most easily identified by its shiny green and/or reddish leaves, this plant causes skin irritation in most people who touch it.
 During the spring (without its leaves) the plant is best identified by whitish-yellow berries.
 In the video, the vine climbs up a cement wall originally built to reinforce the raised railroad tracks.